bundlewrap/bundlewrap/docs/content/misc/contributing.md

 ## Help

-If at any point you need help or are not sure what to do, just drop by in [#bundlewrap on Libera.Chat](irc://irc.libera.chat/bundlewrap) or open a [discussion on GitHub](https://github.com/bundlewrap/bundlewrap/discussions).
+If at any point you need help or are not sure what to do, open a [discussion on GitHub](https://github.com/bundlewrap/bundlewrap/discussions).

 <br>